-The Willow is the tree most associated with the moon, water, the Goddess and all that is feminine.
+The Willow tree is associated with the Moon, Water, the Goddess, and all that is feminine.
 It is the tree of dreaming, intuition and deep emotions.
-Symbolically it belongs to the beginning of spring, when all of life is stirring in the depths and begins to shoot outwards once again.
-In the ogham alphabet, the willow is Saille which became anglicised to "sally" which means a sudden outburst of emotions, action or expression (to "sally forth").
-The Old French "saille" also means to rush out suddenly and the Latin "salire" means to leap.
-This is the underlying energy of the willow, and the key to understanding the powerful spirit of this beautiful tree.
+Symbolically it belongs to the beginning of Spring, when all of life is stirring from the depths and begins to shoot outwards once again.
+In the Ogham alphabet, the Willow's name is Saille, which became anglicised to 'sally', which means a sudden outburst of emotions, action or expression (to 'sally forth').
+The Old French 'saille' also means to rush out suddenly and the Latin 'salire' means to leap.
+This is the underlying energy of the Willow, and the key to understanding the powerful spirit of this beautiful tree.

 The early spring festival of Imbolc, Oimelc or Imolg is one of the two great female fire festivals among the yearly cycle of four.
 Imbolc is celebrated at the beginning of February and, like the willow, is sacred to Brigit, Brigantia, Bride, being the maiden aspect of the triple Goddess.
 It celebrates her re-emergence as a young virgin from the mountain fastness of her mother Cailleach - she who is of winter, the burial mounds and dark places.
 Cailleach, the crone aspect of the triple Goddess, drinks from the well of youth and is transformed into Bride/Brigit who is her other self.
 This is the Celtic version of the Demeter/Kore story, representing the mysteries of life, death and rebirth.
 Imbolc is sacred to women and the power of the feminine principles of inspiration, illumination and seership.
 In Ireland, Bride is the Goddess of healing and smithcraft.
 The church transformed this festival into Candlemass and kept much of the pagan symbolism.
 It is a time of initiation and of beginnings and celebrates the renewal of the potency of the Earth Mother and the union with the male principle of the returning light.